 Dirty or soiled uniform: Sure, we all know this almost unpreventable by the end of a shift.
 But at the beginning of a shift it is preventable.
 If your food truck staff spends any time working at the service window or outside of the truck make sure they change their aprons before they present themselves to your customers.

-Having a uniform policy is a disciplinary issue that speaks volumes about the nature of your staff and your food truck business.
+Having a policy covering food truck uniforms is a disciplinary issue that speaks volumes about the nature of your staff and your food truck business.
 It’s a policy that is relatively simple to enforce and maintain.
-Clean uniforms mean a clean food truck in the eyes of your customers which is another reason for them to keep coming back.
+Clean food truck uniforms mean a clean food truck in the eyes of your customers which is another reason for them to keep coming back.